\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Chern classes on singular varieties

 Before proving Proposition~\ref{prop:trivialityCriterion} in Section~\ref{ssec:PFtricrit} below, we note the following immediate corollary of Propositions~\ref{prop:3112} and \ref{prop:trivialityCriterion}.

 \begin{cor}[Behaviour of numerically trivial $c_2(\sT_X)$ under coverings] Let $X$ be a normal, $n$-dimensional, projective variety that is smooth in codimension two.
 Assume that the canonical divisor $K_X$ is $\bQ$-Cartier and nef.
-If $γ : X' → X$ is any quasi-étale cover, then $X'$ is smooth in codimension two, and $K_{X'}$ is $\bQ$-Cartier and nef.
+If $γ : X' → X$ is any cover, étale in codimension two, then $X'$ is smooth in codimension two, and $K_{X'}$ is $\bQ$-Cartier and nef.
 Moreover, $c_2(\sT_X)$ is numerically trivial if and only if $c_2(\sT_{X'})$ is numerically trivial. \end{cor}